-- 1. A transcript is the record of grades earned by a high school student and is sent to colleges and institutions when applying for admission.
-An official transcript is one delivered directly, by request of the student and/or parent, to a college or institution with the school seal or sent electronically through Parchment online transcript service.
+1. A transcript is the record of grades earned by a high school student and is sent to colleges and institutions when applying for admission.
+An official transcript is one delivered directly, by request of the student and/or parent, to a college or institution sent electronically.
 An unofficial transcript is one delivered by request to the student and/or parent.
-Transcripts submitted by the Counselor through the Common Application are considered to be official. - 2.
-AP Courses Students are able to take AP Courses at Sacred Heart Academy or through Mount Pleasant High School (pending schedule and availability of seats) or through an approved online educational service.
+Transcripts submitted by the academic advisor through the Common Application are considered to be official.

+2. AP Courses - Students are able to take AP Courses at Sacred Heart Academy or through an approved online educational service.
 Students who did not take an AP course are still eligible to take the AP Exam at SHA.
 Students are responsible for all AP Exam fees.
-Grades earned in AP classes are weighted differently than standard SHA grading scale (see above). - 3.
-Dual Enrollment Students may dual enroll in courses at any college or university in Michigan.
+Grades earned in AP classes are weighted differently than standard SHA grading scale (see above).

+3. Dual Enrollment - Students may dual enroll in courses at any college or university in Michigan, beginning their junior year.
 Students may dual enroll on-campus, online, and off-campus.
 Courses must be approved by the academic advisor.
 In order for students to receive state funding from the Michigan Treasury Department and high school credit for a college course, it must be a course that is not a required course for graduation.
 Students must have minimum 3.0 cumulative high school GPA to be eligible to dual enroll; exceptions to this must approved by administration.
 Students must pass all high school courses to be eligible to take college courses during the next school year.
-Students must identify if the course will be counted for high school or college credit or both at the time of registration.
+Students must identify if the course will be counted (continued) 27 for high school or college credit or both at the time of registration.
 Payment for the course and all required fees, including books and course materials, are the responsibility of the student.
 If a student does not pass the course, the student is responsible for payment for the entire cost of the class.
-Released time will be granted for students in grades 10-12 attending off-campus college courses during the regular school day.
+Released time will be granted for students in grades 11-12 attending off-campus college courses during the regular school day.
 Courses scheduled outside the regularly scheduled school day will not warrant released time from school.
-Students in 9th grade may dual enroll if approved by the college and the academic advisor, but must do so outside of the school day unless the course fulfills their foreign language requirement with a language we do not offer.
+Students in 10th grade may dual enroll if approved by the college and the academic advisor, but must do so outside of the school day unless the course fulfills their foreign language requirement with a language we do not offer.
 Students who dual enroll are considered college students by the post-secondary institution they attend and thus must follow the schedule, rules, and procedures for the college as it pertains to their course.
 Upon completion of the course, students must request an official transcript be sent from the college or university to their counselor if they intend to have the course counted for high school credit.
-The semester letter grades earned in college courses (both equivalent to core or elective high school courses) will be the semester letter grades reflected on the high school transcript.
-College courses, regardless of credit value will be counted as 0.5 high school credit.
-See annual dual enrollment parent letter for dual enrollment information.
-If the postsecondary school issues grades as percentages or grade points, these will be converted to the equivalent on the SHA grading scale.
+The semester letter grades reflected on the high school transcript.
+College courses, regardless of credit value will be to snow the slow of the postsecondary school credit.
+The semester letter grades reflected on the high school transcript.
+College courses, regardless of credit value will be converted to the equivalent on the SHA grading scale.
 Students must provide their SHA academic advisor with current college grade reports when requested.